Hunger Crisis In the DRC

 DRC: A Fight for Peace

 At the end of November, armed groups began targeting civilians and Ebola health centers, forcing aid groups – including WFP – to suspend their operations and withdraw their staff.
-This Ebola outbreak has become the second biggest on record, killing over 2,200 people since mid-2018.
-WFP is working to deliver food to people suspected of carrying the disease so they don’t need to leave their homes.Photo: WFP/Deborah Nguyen
+The Ebola outbreak become the second biggest on record, killing over 2,200 people since mid-2018.
+WFP worked to deliver food to people suspected of carrying the disease so they don’t need to leave their homes.Photo: WFP/Deborah Nguyen

 Airlifts from France of Plumpy’Sup, a nutrient-rich, ready-to-use supplementary food, allow WFP to treat 9,000 malnourished children.

 WFP launches its assistance program following the eruption of brutal conflict and ethnic violence.
 Rations include cereal, beans, vegetable oil and salt.Photo: WFP/Jacques David

 WFP reached 6.3 million people in the DRC in 2021, but millions more are severely food insecure.

 - 26M people are severely food insecure

 - 5.4M Congolese are internally displaced from their homes

 Despite difficult and oftentimes dangerous circumstances, WFP continues to provide support to Congolese families in need.
 In 2022, WFP plans to reach 8.6 million people in DRC with food, nutrition and cash-based assistance—nearly 2 million more people than last year